 Quorum

-A quorum for the Annual General Meeting or additional general meeting shall be a minimum of four (4) members eligible to vote and present in person.
+A quorum for the Annual General Meeting or additional general meeting shall be a minimum of four 5) members eligible to vote and present in person.
 No business shall be transacted in the absence of a quorum except to take measures to obtain a quorum, to establish the time to which to adjourn, or to take recess.
+(Question: Should we consider changing this #)

 Voting Procedures